walkingshark/cs61b/proj2/gitlet-design.md

 ### how to store data?
 how to check if sth already read or not? if it hasn't read or just clear
+ans: for add and remove in staging area, they are first set to a initial map. when doing operations like add and rm, first check whether add or rm map is equal to initial. if so, read from file.